What If They Claim the Collision Was My Fault?

 When you work with our team, we will utilize all of our skills, knowledge, and resources to build a strong case for damages and ensure you receive proper treatment for your injuries.
-That means carefully reviewing all available evidence, getting you in contact with doctors who are experienced in treating motorcycle accident victims, and aggressively advocating for your rights in an auto accident claim.
+That means carefully reviewing all available evidence, getting you in contact with doctors who are experienced in treating motorcycle and moped accident victims, and aggressively advocating for your rights in an auto accident claim.

 Back to Top

 Evidence in a Motorcycle Accident

 Counteracting motorcycle bias can be a difficult task on your own, as you will want to convince not only the insurance adjuster handling your case, but also prepare as if your case is going to trial.
 While only one in ten injury claims reaches the trial phase, the cases that do will be reviewed by a jury, who may have their own biases against motorcyclists.
 However, these biases can be defeated if you work with an experienced attorney who collects the correct pieces of evidence.

 When preparing your case, the key pieces of evidence you will need are:

 - Medical records